All Products

 Supported

-If your RDS instance uses local SSDs, the system upgrades the major engine version of the secondary RDS instance.
-Then, the system switches your workloads over to the secondary RDS instance before it upgrades the major engine version of the primary RDS instance.
-This ensures service stability.
-If your RDS instance uses ESSDs, the system create an RDS instance and upgrade the major engine version of the new RDS instance to the required version.
-Then, the system switches your workloads over from the original RDS instance to the new RDS instance In this case, a primary/secondary switchover occurs.
+A: To ensure business stability, if your RDS instance uses local SSDs, the system first upgrades the secondary RDS instance.
+After the upgrade is complete, the system automatically switches your workloads over to the secondary RDS instance.
+If your RDS instance uses ESSDs, the system creates an RDS instance and upgrades the major engine version of the new RDS instance to the required version.
+Then, the system switches your workloads over from the original RDS instance to the new RDS instance.
 The major engine version upgrade does not cause other serious risks.
-For more information about the impacts of a primary/secondary switchover, see Impacts.
+For more information about the impacts of a primary/secondary switchover, see Impacts of a primary/secondary switchover.

-No. If your RDS instance uses local SSDs, the system first upgrades the major engine version of the secondary RDS instance, switches your workloads to the secondary RDS instance, and then upgrades the major engine versions of the primary RDS instance.
+A: If your RDS instance uses local SSDs, the system first upgrades the secondary RDS instance and then upgrades the primary RDS instance.

-• How do I upgrade the major engine version of my RDS instance that runs MySQL 5.7 on RDS Basic Edition with standard SSDs?
+• Q: How do I upgrade an RDS instance that runs MySQL 5.7 on RDS Basic Edition with standard SSDs?

-You cannot directly upgrade the major engine versions of RDS instances that run MySQL 5.7 on RDS Basic Edition with standard SSDs.
-If you want to upgrade the major engine version of your RDS instance that runs MySQL 5.7 on RDS Basic Edition with standard SSDs, you must upgrade the RDS edition of the RDS instance from RDS Basic Edition to RDS High-availability Edition and change the storage type of the RDS instance.
+A: You cannot directly upgrade the major engine versions of RDS instances that run MySQL 5.7 on RDS Basic Edition with standard SSDs.
+If you want to upgrade such an RDS instance, you must first change the storage type from standard SSDs to enhanced SSDs and then upgrade the major engine version.

-The answer varies.
+A: The answer varies.
 Assume that you want to upgrade the major engine of your RDS instance from MySQL 5.7 to MySQL 8.0.
 If the RDS instance uses the system parameter template before the upgrade, the RDS instance will use the system parameter template that corresponds to the original template after the upgrade.
 For example, if the RDS instance uses the MySQL_InnoDB_5.7_RDS High-availability Edition_High-performance parameter template, the RDS instance will use the MySQL_InnoDB_8.0_RDS High-availability Edition_High-performance parameter template after the upgrade.
 If the RDS instance uses a custom parameter template before the upgrade, the RDS instance cannot use the template after the upgrade because the template is not retained.

-You cannot change the configuration items of your RDS instance when you upgrade the major engine version of the RDS instance.
+A: You cannot change the configuration items of your RDS instance when you upgrade the major engine version of the RDS instance.
 You can perform other operations on your RDS instance only after the major engine version is upgraded.

-No, the major engine version of your RDS instance does not support automatic upgrade.
+• Q: Does the major engine version support automatic upgrade?

-No, you cannot downgrade the major engine version of an RDS instance or roll back the major engine version upgrade.
+A: No, the major engine version of your RDS instance does not support automatic upgrade.

-• When I upgrade the minor engine version of my RDS instance from MySQL 5.6 to MySQL 5.7 or from MySQL 5.7 to MySQL 8.0, the upgrade fails and the error message "The current instance minor version is less than 20221130.
-Please upgrade the minor version before deleting or rebuilding the full-text index." or "The current instance contains full-text indexes created in the system tablespace.
-Delete and rebuild the corresponding full-text indexes before upgrading." is displayed.
+• Q: When I upgrade the major engine version from MySQL 5.6 to MySQL 5.7 or from MySQL 5.7 to MySQL 8.0, the upgrade fails and the system displays the error message "The current instance has a full-text index and a minor engine version earlier than 20221130.
+Upgrade the minor engine version first and then delete and recreate the full-text index" or "The current instance contains a full-text index created in the system tablespace.
+Delete and recreate the full-text index before you upgrade the major engine version."
 What are the cause and solution of the error?

-The following list describes the cause and solution of the error:
+A: The following list describes the cause and solution of the error:

 • Cause